Category: Laundry

 Dry Cleaners

 What They Are: Dry cleaners specialize in cleaning garments, textiles, and household items.
-They offer a range of services, including dry cleaning, wet cleaning, hand cleaning, wash and fold, wedding garment preservation, and alterations.
+They offer a range of services, including dry cleaning, wet cleaning, hand cleaning, wash dry fold laundry, wedding garment preservation, and alterations.
 Unlike laundromats, dry cleaners use eco-friendly solvents and solutions instead of water, tailoring the cleaning process to each garment’s needs.

 Cost and Environmental Impact